lun3x/BuildIoT/README.md

 # You'veGotMailBox

-##Building an Internet of Things mailbox in 24 hours
+## An Internet of Things mailbox built in 24 hours

 This is the code behind the physical mailbox we built for the Bristol Electrical and Electronics Engineering Society.
 Here's the thing itself: